wajeeh005/100-Days-coding/Day 31/Flash Card App/README.md

 3. Everything store in a new file, so to help you to show the words next time which are unknown to you or you doesn't remmember.

-## Steps must used in very project of Tkinter
+## Steps must follow in every project of Tkinter

 1. First create window
         window=Tk()